 - Tip: Break it down into J.O.B's, or “Just One Bite” at a time.
 Instead of saying “I'm going to organize my entire master closet” break it down, Just One Bite (or, just one J.O.B) at a time, and say “I'm going to do this one drawer…or shelf…or clothing rack” instead.
 It will ensure you don't make more messes as you go, and actually complete things.
 Keep in mind, you will be doing this every Thursday so small J.O.B's really add up!

 - Tidy the house.
 Go through every room in your house and make sure everything has a home.
 Never leave a room empty-handed!

 - Vacuum all rooms including stairs.

 I originally made this list when we lived in our 2 bedroom town home.
-My house now is much larger.
+My house is much larger now.
 An option is to divide up the chores and levels of your home to make it manageable.

-- Week 1: of the month, do your my main floor (but follow the same schedule – Monday, vacuum.
+- Week 1 of the month: Conquer the main floor by following the same schedule – Monday, vacuum.
 Tuesday, bathrooms, etc.).

 That way you're staying on top of the floor you most likely use the most, but making the task and list realistic.